VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model

-We employ a variant of the VGAE named GALA \cite{Park2019SymmetricGC} for the posterior $q_{\theta}(\cdot)$ to improve the computational efficiency of state inference.
-GALA is a completely symmetric auto-encoder that combines traditional VAE structure with a Graph Convolutional Network (GCN) encoder \cite{Kipf2016SemiSupervisedCW}.
+We employ a variant of the VGAE named GALA \citep{Park2019SymmetricGC} for the posterior $q_{\theta}(\cdot)$ to improve the computational efficiency of state inference.
+GALA is a completely symmetric auto-encoder that combines traditional VAE structure with a Graph Convolutional Network (GCN) encoder \citep{Kipf2016SemiSupervisedCW}.
 Additionally, it has a special decoder that performs Laplacian sharpening, which is a counterpart to the encoder that conducts Laplacian smoothing.
 Unlike previous VGAEs that only use an affinity matrix of the GCN in the decoding phase, GALA is able to directly reconstruct the feature matrix of the nodes.
 Consequently, it captures the information on the relationship between nodes.
 Because GALA leverages GCN, it ensures that the number of parameters to be trained remains constant so long as the feature dimension of the nodes remains stable, irrespective of the growth in the number of agents.
-We use recurrent neural networks (RNNs) to implement the agent network in Dec-POMDP.
-We denote the hidden outputs of the RNN for agent $i$ and for the whole network as $h^i_t$ and $\mathbf{h}_t$, respectively.
-We interpret $h^i_t$ as the integration of all past knowledge specific to agent $i$, and assume that $\mathbf{h}_t$ collectively encapsulates all the past information of the environment.
-By this assumption, we can reformulate the approximate posterior $q_{\theta}(\cdot | \hat{s}_{t-1}, \mathbf{a}_{t-1}, \mathbf{z}_{t} )$ as $q_{\theta}(\cdot | \mathbf{h}_t )$.
-Initially, the posterior latent state is $\hat{s}_{t}^{} \sim q_{\theta}(\hat{s}_{t}^{} | \hat{s}_{t-1}, \mathbf{a}_{t-1}, \mathbf{z}_{t}).$ With the reparameterization, it can be transformed into $\hat{s}_{t}^{} \sim q_{\theta}(\hat{s}_{t}^{} | \mathbf{h}_{t}).$ Figure \ref{vae1} illustrates the learning behaviors of the generative models.